sevakmn11/Ohmegle/README.md

-# Ajnabee - Anonymous Peer-to-Peer Video Chat
+# Ohmegle - Anonymous Peer-to-Peer Video Chat

-Ajnabee is an Omegle-inspired web application that enables users to engage in anonymous video chats with random peers.
+Ohmegle is an Omegle-inspired web application that enables users to engage in anonymous video chats with random peers.

 ## Setup and Installation